MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

-\textbf{Relation-specific scaling mechanism.} According to previous research \cite{RealEval2020}, different KGE models show performance advantages in different relationships.
-To improve the integrated soft labels, each single teacher should contribute more in the types of relations it excels at.
+\textbf{Relation-specific Scaling Mechanism.} According to previous research \cite{RealEval2020}, different KGE models show performance advantages in different relations.
+To improve the integrated soft labels, every teacher model should contribute to the relations that the model is good at.
 To this end, we define a trainable scaling matrix $W_{Rel} \in \mathcal{R}^{N_r \times m}$, and assign an adaptive scaling value (ranges from 0 to 1) for each teacher sequence.
 The $i$-th scaled sequence ${S}'_{Ti}$ is computed as:

-, where $r$ is the index of the relation in an e-r query.
-Note that all scores in a sequence are adjusted in proportion, their relative ranks have no changes.
-Attempts have been made to scale the scores for each position individually, but the loss of Senior component fluctuates sharply and is hard to converge.
+where $r'$ refers to the index of the relation $r$ in an e-r query.
+Note that all scores in a sequence are adjusted in proportion, while their relative ranks have no changes.
+Attempts have been made to adjust each triple score individually, but the Senior loss is hard to converge and fluctuates sharply.

-\textbf{Contrast attention mechanism.} Considering the Junior model is randomly initialized, it needs to make a basic division of the whole entity set early in model training.
+\textbf{Contrast Attention Mechanism.} As Junior is randomly initialized, a preliminary division of the whole entity set is needed in the early model training.
 At this time, the distribution of its scores would be significantly different from that of the trained teacher.
+A disparate soft label would block the training process.
+Therefore, at the early period of model training, Senior is encouraged to generate soft labels having a similar distribution with Junior's scores.

-A over-different soft label would block the training process.
-Based on this idea, we contrast the Junior sequence with each teacher sequence and evaluate their similarity.
+Specifically, we contrast the Junior sequence with each teacher sequence and evaluate their similarity.
 An attention mechanism is designed to make the integrated sequence more similar to the Junior sequence.
-The calculation process is as follows:
+The calculation process of soft labels $L_{top}$ is as follows:

-, where $p_i$ is the KL divergence, a higher $p_i$ means more different between $S_{Ti}$ and $(S_{Ti}$. $\gamma$ is a parameter that increases exponentially with the number of training rounds.
-After the early period, the $p_i$ of different teacher tend to be equal.
-The soft labels start to focus on model performance instead of whether the Junior can adapt.
-Experimental results show that early adaptive soft labels can obviously increase convergence rate and prediction accuracy.
+where $p_i$ is the KL divergence, a higher $p_i$ means more difference between $S_{Ti}$ and $S_{top}$.
+To ensure that the contrast attention only works at the early tens of training epochs, we set a temperature parameter $\tau= exp(\lfloor n / 5 \rfloor)$.
+With the increase of the training epochs $n$, $\tau$ increases exponentially and $p_i$ of different teachers tend to be equal.
+So that, after the first few epochs, the soft labels $L_{top}$ are only adjusted by relation-specific scaling mechanism to achieve higher performance.

-The contrast attention mechanism only effects in the early tens of training epochs, but its target is not for higher performance like the scaling mechanism.
-In order to training the parameters in $W_{Rel}$, we utilize the summation of ${S}'_{Ti}$ to compute loss.
-A cross-entropy loss is utilized to evaluate the performance of scaled scores in the Senior component as follows:
+In order to train the parameters in $W_{Rel}$, a binary cross-entropy loss is utilized to evaluate the performance of scaled scores ${S}'_{Ti}$ in the Senior component as follows:

 where $L_{seq}$ is a one-hot vector in which the position of the target entity of the e-r query is 1 and the rest is 0.
 Besides, if the target entity is not in the candidate set, $L_{seq}$ is the zero vector.